utstikkar/IntroPythonForDS/README.md

 ### Running the IPython interpreter and a python file
 Slides on this topic start [here](http://slides.com/utstikkar/introtopython-pythonproglanguage#/12)

-### IPython Notebook
+### Jupyter Notebook
 A live demo will be given during the masterclass.

-Experiment further with the IPython Notebook environment with [this IPython Notebook](http://nbviewer.ipython.org/github/ipython/ipython/blob/2.x/examples/Notebook/Running%20Code.ipynb)
+Experiment further with the IPython Notebook environment with [this Jupyter Notebook](http://nbviewer.ipython.org/github/ipython/ipython/blob/2.x/examples/Notebook/Running%20Code.ipynb)

 Try to clone or download it, before opening it, running and modifying its cells.

+Many more Jupyter features in this [blog post](http://arogozhnikov.github.io/2016/09/10/jupyter-features.html).

 ### Python basics
 Times to get your hands dirty.
 Read and test for yourself the examples provided in: [The SciPy Lectures -- The Python Language](http://scipy-lectures.github.io/intro/language/python_language.html).